 Sheep Mountain Cabin is nestled on a 19 acre property just 30 minutes from the west entrance to Yellowstone National Park in the upper reaches of the beautiful Madison River valley.
-The 360° wrap-around deck affords breathtaking views of the Henry's Lake Mountains to the east, the Madison Range to the north, and the Horn Mountains to the west.
+The newly renovated exterior features a 360° wrap-around deck with breathtaking views of the Henry's Lake Mountains to the east, the Madison Range to the north, and the Horn Mountains to the west.
 The south facing living room provides a dramatic, sweeping view of the Madison River Valley.
 At an elevation of 6333 ft. and located just 2 miles from the world famous Madison River, the cabin is the ultimate vacation base for outdoor enthusiasts!

 All of the comforts of home are available to you during your vacation at Sheep Mountain Cabin.
 Your accommodations include satellite TV, WiFi DSL internet, a land phone line, and a washer and dryer.
 The lower level of the cabin has a full kitchen with Silestone countertops, new appliances, dishwasher, and circular sawn Douglas Fir floors.
 On the main level you will find the living room with astounding mountain and valley views, along with a cozy propane stone, circular sawn Douglas Fir floors, vaulted ceilings, and a ladder that leads to the spacious loft area.
 The cabin comfortably sleeps 8.
 On both the main and lower levels there is a bedroom with a queen bed and adjoining full bath.
 The loft area has two sleeping areas (one with a queen bed and one with twin beds) separated by a closet and 1/2 bath.